gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 instance) do not share that reason for change.
 They are _not_ in the _Request Scope_.
 They are in the _Application Scope_.
 And just as the dependency becomes transitive, the reason for change becomes transitive.
 You do not want to do this.

-In the words of Robert Martin, when clarifying his Single Responsibility Principle:
+In the words of Robert Martin, when clarifying the Single Responsibility Principle:

 > Gather together the things that change for the same reasons.
 Separate those things that change for different reasons.[^2]

 So think of it as a special case of the Single Responsibility Principle.
 Or think about it as keeping request scoped things together.
 Or just think of it as some special case of mechanical sympathy, engineering your application to fit in with the flow of web servers.

-Think of it any way you want, but _please_ think about it, notice it when it's happening, pay attention to your tests and _don't try and hide it under the carpet with a lambda_.

 [^1]: That's written with object-oriented programming in mind, but the functional equivalent is the same - instead of objects you'd build some functions, and when a request comes in you'd call the functions
 [^2]: https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html